Financial planning tools and services to put you on the path to the future you want

 Everyone wants to do better with their money.
 And, the good news is that gain financial control can be attained by anyone.
-However, if you are worried about how to save money, you are far from alone.
+However, if you are worried about your financial situation, you are far from alone.
 According to a survey released by the Federal Reserve Board, 47% of American consumers report that they would not be able to come up with $400 for an emergency without borrowing or selling something.
 That’s half of the country living in a continual state of financial peril.

 If we can not come up with $400, that means we are probably not saving for retirement and are in a somewhat precarious financial position – no matter how much income you have each month.

 While some of us overspend on fancy houses, vacations, luxury vehicles, and lattes, many people owe their plight to a series of unfortunate events coupled with incomes that are just short of covering their daily living expenses.

 When you’re already barely making ends meet, something like a trip to the ER or an unexpected car repair can tip you into the red at a moment’s notice and foil your good intentions of putting money into an IRA, 401(k), or other retirement account.
 If we can not pay for life’s everyday disasters, then we are going to have a really hard time saving and paying for retirement.
 Social Security probably won’t cover your expenses.
 You need to figure out how to prepare for your golden years.